Summarizing Patients Problems from Hospital Progress Notes Using Pre-trained Sequence-to-Sequence Models: Task Description

 The progress note is organized in the ubiquitous SOAP format with four components: \textit{S}ubjective, \textit{O}bjective, \textit{A}ssessment, and \textit{P}lan, a documentation method designed to present patient's problems in a highly structured way and developed by Larry Weed, MD~\cite{weed1964medical}.
 Each component has multiple sections gathering patients' information, helping the healthcare providers quickly recognize medical events and active problems. \textsc{Subjective} sections are written in natural language and record information about health concerns expressed by patients (e.g. \textsc{Chief Complaints}), and past medical events and history (e.g. \textsc{Allergies, Family History}). \textsc{Objective} sections are primarily structured data, including vital signs, lab tests, medications. \textsc{Assessment} is a brief description of passive and active diagnoses.
 It states why the patient is admitted to the hospital and the active problem for the day, usually accompanied by the patient's comorbidities. \textsc{Plan} section includes multiple subsections, each listing a medical problem and treatment plan.
 The progress note is time-sensitive EHR data because it is documented daily.
 As a patient’s condition changes and the length of stay increases, the progress note may also increase in length.
 Another reason for the increasing size is from copy-and-paste behaviour, also known as ``note bloat" adding redundant information or noise and hindering the efficiency in data synthesis, which increases the risk for medical error~\cite{rule2021length,tsou2017safe,shoolin2013association}.
 This reiterates our motivation to develop an NLP system that automatically generates problems and diagnoses to assist providers in clinical workflow and improve diagnostic accuracy.

 Our task took Subjective and Assessment sections in progress notes as input and omitted the Objective sections.
 Both the Subjective sections and the Assessment section contained information about the reason for admission; therefore, they became the source text (see Figure~\ref{fig:a_subj} for an example).
 The reference summary is a list of problems mentioned in each Plan subsection relevant to the reasons for hospitalization.
-We will explain the annotation process in the next section.
+We will explain the annotation process in the next section. \footnote{Training script is available at: \url{https://git.doit.wisc.edu/smph/dom/UW-ICU-Data-Science-Lab/drbench}.}